borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 borgmatic create --override remote_path=/usr/local/bin/borg1
 ```

-What this does is load your configuration files, and for each one, disregard
+What this does is load your configuration files and for each one, disregard
-the configured value for the `remote_path` option, and use the value of
+the configured value for the `remote_path` option and use the value of
 `/usr/local/bin/borg1` instead.

 You can even override nested values or multiple values at once.
 For instance: